 Glucose can get stored in the liver as glycogen, which is a bit like starch in plants.
 It also passes on into the blood stream, going out to your tissues.
 Your body wants to control glucose levels pretty carefully, so if glucose goes too high, the pancreas produces the hormone insulin.
 Insulin signals your cells, particularly the fat cells, to take up glucose.
 In the fat cells it’s turned into fat.
 While insulin is elevated, the fat cells are holding onto fat as well.
 These cells are mostly under your skin, subcutaneous fat.
 By itself this process may make you gain some weight, but it won’t make you sick, at least according to Dr. Richard Johnson and his collaborators.

-Fructose is the metabolic bad boy in our diet.
+Fructose is the metabolic bad boy in our diet, if we eat too much.
 Dr. Robert Lustig gave an important lecture about fructose that was watched by millions.
 Remember it’s half of sucrose, which is used in a lot of foods.
 Worse, in the mid 20th Century chemists figured out how to turn corn syrup, which is all glucose, into a mixture of fructose and glucose.
 The resulted in High Fructose Corn Syrup (HFCS), which goes into all sorts of foods and beverages.
 Fructose is actually sweeter than glucose or sucrose, so HFCS is an easy cheap way to sweeten foods and beverages.
-All the fructose is processed in your liver or the wall of the intestine, never making it into your bloodstream.
+The fructose is processed in your liver or the wall of the intestine, typically never making it into your bloodstream.
 Johnson et al say that if you get enough glucose quickly enough in the liver, some of that gets converted to fructose by the glycol pathway.
 Think modern wheat and corn that were bred for high yields and high sugar content.
 A slice of bread has a higher glycemic index than table sugar.
 Corn is used to “finish” (fatten) cows in feed lots.

 In the liver, fructose metabolism depresses ATP levels and produces uric acid.
 This stresses liver mitochondria in a way that promotes fat production in the liver.
 Over time, that can result in Non-Alcoholic Fatty Liver Disease (NAFLD), one of the signs of Metabolic Syndrome.
 Metabolic Syndrome is the medical term for the complex of problems that include obesity, insulin resistance (which can become Type II diabetes), heart disease, and elevated blood pressure.
-Fructose also causes elevated levels of a hormone called vasopressin, which Richard Johnson also implicates in fat deposition.
+Fructose also causes elevated levels of a hormone called vasopressin, which Richard Johnson et al also implicates in fat deposition.

 Besides the liver, fructose is also metabolized to a degree in the wall of the intestine.
 That causes the “tight junctions” between the intestinal cells to loosen, allowing some food molecules to get into the blood stream.
 Your immune system responds.
 Before you know it you can have a food allergy.
 I first heard about this in Richard Johnson’s book The Fat Switch.
 Gluten sensitivity is a huge issue public health issue of late.
 Rick didn’t mention gluten in the book, but when I asked him if the problem included gluten he said “Yes, it’s the fruit juice they give the kids” i.e. the orange juice I mentioned earlier.
 Or apple juice, etc. Turning fruits or berries into juices is a really bad idea because they absorb quickly and hit your liver hard.
 Just eat the fruit, albeit not too much.

 The uric acid doesn’t stay in your liver either.
-It’s elevated throughout your body.
+It goes throughout your body.
 I’ve asked Rick Johnson if that can stress mitochondria elsewhere.
 He thinks so.
 That stress may eventually result in the mitochondria becoming crippled or popping, perhaps combined with other inflammatory agents or genetic weak points.
-If crippled, the mitochondria’s host cell becomes a cancer cell according to Thomas Seyfried.
+If crippled, the mitochondria’s host cell can become a cancer cell according to Thomas Seyfried.
 If the mitochondria pop, they release cytokines that cause apoptosis– cell death.
 If those cells are important ones like in the retina of the eye or the motor neurons of the brain, other pathologies can appear.
 Note these are speculations that need a lot more research, but I’m certainly motivated to avoid sugars since I’m at risk for age related macular degeneration.
 So far, I’m told my retinas look remarkably smooth for someone with my particular genetic defect.

 I’ll work on page or two in the Biology section that explains the details.
 Here’s a short talk Richard Johnson gave a few years ago explaining these ideas–